 Music is inextricably woven into the liturgy at Grace Cathedral.
 The Choir of Men and Boys is heard at the 11 a.m.
 Sunday Eucharist and at the 5:15 p.m.
 Thursday Evensong.
 On major feast days brass and timpani or full orchestra augments the Alexander Memorial Organ.
-Click here to download our current Liturgical Music List (PDF).
+Click here to view the current Liturgical Music list.

 Grace Cathedral has had a men's choir since its founding as an institution in 1906, and boys' voices were added in 1913.
 The centuries-old Anglican tradition of a men and boys choir has since blossomed here, as one of a handful of such choirs in the United States.
 Currently, the Grace Cathedral Choir of Men and Boys is comprised of 12 choirmen and 24 choristers.
 The boys of the Choir are students at Cathedral School for Boys.
 The men of the Choir are a professional ensemble.
 The weekly choir rehearsal on Sunday mornings at 10:15 a.m. is held in the Quire and is open to all visitors.

 The Choir of Men and Boys also perform in a series of much loved Christmas concerts at the Cathedral each December which have become a San Francisco Christmas tradition.

 You may purchase CDs of the choir's music online from The Shop at Grace Cathedral.